Noble Veggies

 Instructions

-• Place frozen edamame in a medium bowl and pour boiling water on top, let it sit for 5 minutes
+• Place frozen edamame in a bowl and pour boiling water over it.
+Let it sit for 5 minutes, then drain.

 Notes